 Don’t start Late.

-I’ve been to meetings that have started 20 minutes late before simply because the clock-1466392-1600x1200leader was certain that more people were going to show up.
+I’ve been to meetings that have started 20 minutes late before simply because the leader was certain that more people were going to show up.
 Start the meeting on time, even if it is a soft start like taking the first few minutes to meet the parents around you and share what grade your child is in.
 Once you open in prayer, stage a volunteer at the entrance and have them hand out the info and invite them to take a seat.
 If there is a sign in table, shut it down until the end of the meeting so there is nothing distracting the presentation.

 Starting late can set a bad precedent.
 Ending late can be just as devastating.
 Be passionate, concise and engaging.
 Don’t promise to make this a ‘short meeting’ as this can give the impression that what is being shared is not valuable enough to invest real time in.
 Instead, share that you will honor everyone’s time as you know it is valuable.